-But where the bulk of these tornadoes form seems to be shifting east.
-Tornado Alley still sees greater numbers of tornadoes, but there is a noticeable downward trend.
-However, across a wide swath from Illinois to Louisiana, there is an equally noticeable upward trend.
-The December 2021 “Quad State Tornado” cut a path of more than 200 miles well east of what we’ve considered Tornado Alley to be in the past.
+But is tornado alley shifting?
+The region still sees greater numbers of tornadoes each year, but there is a downward trend.
+However, there is an equally noticeable upward trend across a wide swath from Illinois to Louisiana, with tornado outbreaks more common here than ever before.
+The December 2021 “Quad State Tornado” cut a path more than 200 miles east of the heart of Tornado Alley.

 This new Tornado Alley is much larger.
 Should we be worried?